Sabre Wulf (2004 video game)

 Sabre Wulf is a 2004 video game by Rare for the Game Boy Advance.
 The player controls the safari adventurer Sabreman, who runs and jumps between platforms to retrieve treasure guarded by the Sabre Wulf.
 The game is a remake of the 1984 action-adventure Sabre Wulf.
-Though remake's reviews were generally favourable, sales were lackluster.
+Though the remake's reviews were generally favourable, sales were lackluster.
 Reviewers noted the game's simplicity and shallow puzzles.
 While some found it fun and praised its character animations, reviewers considered its gameplay repetitive.